Brexit spark. Number of students taking up politics degrees has increased dramatically and set off interest in politics amongst students.

 Studying politics at university as a result is an interesting option and has increased political engagement amongst the student community, and political activities to get their message across to the government.

-The referendum on Brexit has profound implications for the student age group as it is their futures that are being affected in the long term.
+The outcome Brexit has profound implications for the student age group as it is their futures that are being affected in the long term.

 In the wake of Brexit, universities have played their part in getting students more involved by reminding them to register to vote making sure that students have their voices heard.